javierariashe/javierariashe/README.md

 - LinkedIn: [Javier Arias](https://www.linkedin.com/in/javier-arias-hern%C3%A1ndez-233335315/)
 - GitHub: [javierariashe](https://github.com/javierariashe)

-Some of the projects I've worked on can be found here on GitHub.

 <!--
 **jakergp/jakergp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.